lostdecade/manor/_posts/2011-09-26-blog-author-attribution-using-jekyll.md

 Nice and clean!

 Another benefit of this setup is that we can use the author data elsewhere, too.
-Take a look at [the source for our "Contact Us" page][5] for an example.
+Take a look at [the source for our about page][5] for an example.

 We're pretty happy with this approach.
 Let us know on [Twitter][6] or by [email][7] if you know of a better way!